-Roses are one of the world’s most iconic flowers.
-Rich in symbolism, the flower has come to represent a myriad of contradictory symbols throughout history, from purity and sin to life and death.
-Beyond the seductive petals and cautionary thorns of the ornamental, domesticated rose, the oblong berries or “hips” of the humble wild rose enjoy their own important association with health—a well-earned symbol, thanks to early peoples around the world who used them as a food and an herbal medicine.
-Our herbalists tapped into that age-old appreciation for rose hips with our new Rose Hips with Hibiscus tea, which they formulated to support everyday wellness.*
+Roses are among the world’s most iconic flowers.
+Rich in symbolism, the rose has come to represent a myriad of contradictory symbols throughout history, from purity and sin to life and death.
+Beyond the seductive petals and cautionary thorns of the ornamental, domesticated rose, the oblong berries, or “hips” of the humble wild rose enjoy their own important association with health—a well-earned symbol, thanks to our ancestors around the world who used them as a food and an herbal medicine.

-Rose hips come from the dog rose bush (Rosa canina), a wild rose that takes its name from Pliny the Elder (23-79 BC), who first referenced its use by Gallic tribes to treat dog bites.
+Rose hips come primarily from the dog rose (Rosa canina) bush, a wild rose that takes its name from Pliny the Elder (23-79 BC), who first referenced its use by Gallic tribes to treat dog bites.
 This wild, thorny rose bush is native to Europe and Asia, but it has since been naturalized in North America and grows widely throughout the world.
 The dog rose often serves as a natural border, forming in hedges around meadows, forests, and pathways, and any other place where there is slightly acidic, loamy soil and good daytime sun exposure.
 After the flowers die and the petals fall off its branches, the rose hips begin to form.
-As the fruits of Rosa canina, they form hearty red berries that encapsulate the seeds of future plants.
-Our partner growers harvest the hips by hand at the peak of ripeness, when they are at the height of their potential.
+Our rose hips are harvested in the wild by hand at the peak of ripeness, when they are at the height of their potential.